modelmat/sphinxcontrib-drawio/README.md

 accept the path to a `.drawio` file and additional options to control exporting of the diagram to a suitable image format.

-These directives replace the `drawio` directive which is now deprecated, and for which support will be dropped in version 1.0.
-Deprecation warnings are output when a `drawio` directive is encountered.
-Please replace these with `drawio-image` orand `drawio-figure`, taking into account these differences:

-- the *drawio_output_format* conf.py option has been removed; the draw.io
-  diagram is exported to the Sphinx builder's preferred image format (eg. SVG for HTML, PDF for LaTeX).
-The *drawio_builder_export_format* configuration variable allows setting another default export format for each builder.
-Note that this can still be overridden for individual `drawio-image` and `drawio-figure` directives.
-See below for details.
-- the *scale*, *width* and *height* options have been renamed, respectively, to *export-scale*, *export-width* and *export-height* so as not to conflict with the options inherited from the [image directive](https://docutils.sourceforge.io/docs/ref/rst/directives.html#image).
-- the *export-scale* option now takes an integer percentage; i.e. a value of 100 means no scaling.
-This was changed to allow non-integer scaling and offer consistency with the `scale` option inherited from the [image directive](https://docutils.sourceforge.io/docs/ref/rst/directives.html#image).
-- the *drawio_default_scale* conf.py option has been replaced by the *drawio_default_export_scale* option, also accepting a integer percentage value.

 **Important:** This extension does not work on readthedocs as RTD does not allow packages (e.g. drawio) to be installed.
 If you only require diagrams in a single format, you can consider using editable SVGs or PNGs, accessible through